andrewheiss/Dissertation/Writing/1_cs_regime_stability/cs_regime_stability.md

 [@fig:events-both] shows the average proportion and intensity of interstate and INGO-state interactions in the ICEWS database.
 In general, a greater proportion of INGO-state events are conflictual, likely because INGOs are more likely to engage with a state to condemn regime action (also, there are far more interstate events, meaning that the average proportion of conflictual events is dampened).
 However, interstate conflictual events tend to be more intense, arguably because states have more powerful tools for coercing states (i.e. militaries), while INGOs are limited to reports and press releases.
 Notably, there is no statistically significant difference in conflictual proportion or intensity in autocracies or democracies.

-## Control variables

-I also control for a variety of domestic and international factors that could also influence a regime's decision to restrict civil society.
-Domestically, I control for a regime's propensity to violate the physical integrity rights of its citizens using data from the CIRI project.
-Governments that use torture, extrajudicial killing, disappearance, and other violent tactics are likely to restrict associational life.
-I also control for each country's GDP per capita (in constant 2005 dollars) and population, both measured by the World Bank [@WDI:2015].
-I log both variables to account for their exponential distribution.

-Internationally, I check to see how embedded regimes are in the global community.
-Following @DupuyRonPrakash:2014a, I include the amount of development aid to determine the regime's dependency on foreign donors.
-I also include a count of the number people who are members or volunteers in international NGOs with branch offices in that country, following @Murdie:2014, using data from the Yearbook of International Organizations.
-More INGO involvement in a regime could mitigate the government's attempts at restricting civil society.
-Finally, I include the KOF Index of Globalization [@DreherGastonMartens:2008] to measure the regime's economic, social, and political international embeddedness.

 ## Modeling decisions

+Instead of testing my hypotheses with frequentist null hypothesis significance testing (NHST), the standard statistical approach in much of the existing research on international relations and comparative politics, I estimate a series of Bayesian generalized linear models.
+I use Bayesian methods primarily because they yield more meaningful inferences [@Kruschke:2010; @Korner-NievergeltRothFelten:2015; @GelmanCarlinStern:2013].
+Frequentist analysis determines the *probability of the data* given a *null hypothesis* (i.e. $P(\text{data} | H_0)$), yielding results that are often unwieldy, phrased as the probability of rejecting the null if it is true.
+In contrast, Bayesian analysis determines the *probability of a hypothesis* given *the data* (i.e. $P(H | \text{data})$), resulting in probabilities that are directly interpretable, phrased simply as the probability that the hypothesis is true.
+Similarly, Bayesian analysis provides more interpretable measures of uncertainty.
+Given frequentist-estimated parameters, we can calculate a 95% confidence interval that indicates that if the data were generated several more times, 95% of the resulting confidence intervals would contain the true parameter.[^18]With Bayesian methods, uncertainty can be described with a credible interval, which simply indicates that we can be 95% sure that the true parameter is with that interval.
+Bayesian analysis is not a silver bullet for inference—the linear models I fit must still be well specified and fit standard statistical assumptions (i.e. homoskedasticity of errors, absence multicollinearity, etc.).
+However, the framework usefully provides a more interpretable set of results.

+I use weakly informative prior distributions for each of the coefficient parameters, based on a normal distribution with a mean of 0 and a standard deviation of 1.
+I obtain the posterior distribution of the CSRE I use Markov Chain Monte Carlo (MCMC) sampling and simulate values from the joint posterior distribution of the coefficient parameters.[^19] I use the means of the simulated values from the MCMC samples as coefficient estimates, and use the 2.5% and 97.5% quantiles as lower and upper limits for 95% credible intervals.
+Finally, I declare an effect statistically significant if the posterior probability of being different from zero is larger than 0.99.

-I estimate a series of frequentist ordinary least squares (OLS) models.[^18] The dependent variable in every model leads all covariates by one year to capture the lagged effect of all dependent variables.
-While this is admittedly a rough and naive identification strategy, these models are ultimately meant to demonstrate the conjoint determinants of the civil society regulatory environment and not the ultimate causal impact or treatment effect.
+As discussed earlier, I employ large-*n* analysis (LNA), which entails parsimonious model specification with minimal controls.
+I lead the CSRE by one year in each model to capture the lagged effect of all dependent variables, and I include year fixed effects as the only control variable.
+While this is admittedly a rough and naive identification strategy, these models are ultimately meant to demonstrate the conjoint determinants of the civil society regulatory environment in general, and not a precisely estimated treatment effect.
+Again, these results inform and complement the small-*n* analysis (SNA) of the following chapters, where I explore each causal mechanism in more depth.

-Parsimony, simple models for LNA

 # Results